davidmalawey/openLab/tour.md

 * calipers - my brand is iGaging and I strongly recommend it [Amazon $47](https://amzn.to/4b0k6E1)
 * The 6-inch caliper stays in the lab and my preferred [4-inch unit](https://amzn.to/4rRfsz2) stays at my desk.

+## Stations
+The following topics describe a workstation with a dedicated activity.
+Designing these stations essentially asks: what supplies and arrangements are necessary to support the actions of "charging handhed items" or "washing and drying parts" or some other relevant action.

+The linked video video demonstrates the [Process of Converting a Tool into a Workstation](https://youtube.com/shorts/upJixThbS80?si=XHLrO07TfRafEEh4).
+In this video the Grommet Press Tool shown requires not just a tool but several steps before the tool can do a job.
+The formation of a station is basically asking "what is the gap between the tool and useful work?" and breaking down that question into pieces, then arranging all of those pieces into one space to get the job done.
+(It's best to view the video on mobile since it is rotated 90 degrees).

 ### Charge-Station
 Wall station for charging.